BASG events are convened by a volunteer team of organizers – Carol Baroudi, Holly Fowler, Tilly Pick, Eric Grunebaum, and Amy Perlmutter.

 Carol has co-led the Boston Area Sustainability Group since 2011, producing monthly programs aimed at furthering sustainability education, building collaborative networks, and driving sustainability forward.

-Holly Fowler is the Co-founder & CEO of Northbound Ventures, LLC, a consulting firm based in Montpelier, VT and focused on building sustainable communities and food systems.
-Projects focus on assisting stakeholder networks to use food and place as catalysts for change and supporting initiatives that advance the New England Food Vision of 50 by 60.
+Holly Fowler is the Co-founder & CEO of Northbound Ventures Consulting, LLC, based in Montpelier, VT.
+The firm focuses on building sustainable communities and food systems, with many projects oriented to assisting stakeholder networks to use food and place as catalysts for change.
 From 2008-2013, Holly served as the Senior Director of Sustainability & Corporate Social Responsibility for Sodexo North America from 2008-2013.
 In that role, she led development and deployment of best practices for carbon and energy reduction, water conservation, waste minimization, sustainable food and materials sourcing, and client engagement for 6,500 client locations encompassing FORTUNE 500 businesses, national health care networks, colleges and universities, public K-12 schools, government agencies, and cultural destinations.

-In addition to co-leading the Boston Area Sustainability Group, Holly serves on the Board of Advisors for Net Impact Boston, is a member of the International Living Future Institute, and chaired the inaugural Sustainable Purchasing Leadership Council’s Food Services Technical Advisory Group.
+In addition to co-leading the Boston Area Sustainability Group, Holly serves on the Board of Advisors for the Carrot Project and Superfrau and is an Advisory Board Member of CitySprouts.
+She is also a member of the International Living Future Institute, and chaired the inaugural Sustainable Purchasing Leadership Council’s Food Services Technical Advisory Group.
 Holly holds an MBA from Babson College, a BA from Bowdoin College, and a Professional Certificate in Sustainable Food Systems Leadership from the University of Vermont.

-Tilly Pick is a leader of marketing and product development projects with an aptitude for driving strategic and executional outcomes and the unique ability to combine big picture business, organizational, and customer understanding with a detail-oriented, operational mindset.
+Tilly Pick is a leader of getting things done (e.g. corporate expediter) with the unique ability to combine the big picture with a detail-oriented, operational mindset.

-He recently wrapped up close to five years at a Boston-based biotech start-up that was focused on whole genome sequencing as a fundamental driver of change in how people make decisions about their health and lifestyles.
-In his role, Tilly wore both internal and external hats related to operational design, product development and digital customer experience implementation with institutional and individual customers.
+Prior to that, he spent five years at a Boston-based biotech Veritas Genetics bringing to market whole genome sequencing below $1,000 as a fundamental driver of change in how people make decisions about their health and lifestyles.
+In that role, Tilly wore both internal and external hats related to operational design, product development and digital customer experience implementation with institutional and individual customers.

 Tilly’s career prior to Veritas includes leading brand marketing and advertising engagements, both independently and at Mullen, Carmichael Lynch, Fallon, J. Walter Thompson Worldwide, and EuroRSCG Tatham, with clients in financial services, consumer goods, automotive, aviation, higher education, and publishing.